mindstorm8191/Might/README.md

 A dark Tower Defense game

+With players facing the Darkness, this game will need to have a heavy horror aspect to it.
+The key to making horror work is the atmosphere; having real dangers around that can harm the player

 Ethan is right; we need to keep this simple.
 Or at least, the game should start simple.

 The story plan so far